 After the Great Depression in 1929, the golf course was reduced to 9-holes.
 Financial reasons, the difficulty of maintaining the course during a drought, and a lack of employees were some of the factors that led to this decision.

 The old hotel’s laundry building is currently the Clubhouse for the golf course.
-The old icehouse for the hotel serves as the cottage next to on the 9th green.
+The old icehouse for the hotel serves as the cottage next to the 9th green.
 Many reminders of the past are displayed in this cherished and antique building such as; the original cherry wood tables and chairs from the resort and the cherry wood bar from the hotel.
 The wrought iron sign with the Tuohy name has been engulfed by the tree on the drive into the course.
 One Spring House that provided water for the property is still standing.

 Nine of the original cottages remain and have been seasonally rented by the same families for up to 50 years.
-Each year those families are welcomed in the time with the sights and sounds of associated with a lifetime of family memories.
-Both, the golf course and the cottages epitomize the legacy of Eagle Springs Golf Resort.
+Each year those families are welcomed in the time with the sights and sounds associated with a lifetime of family memories.
+Both the golf course and the cottages epitomize the legacy of Eagle Springs Golf Resort.

 Fifth generation owner, Mike Bolan, and his family oversaw a period of time where Eagle Springs Golf Resort was recognized as Golf Magazine’s “First 100 Clubs in America.”
 It was honored to be recognized as the 2006 and 2007 Nine-Hole Course of the Year by Golf Course Owners of Wisconsin.
-In 2020, it was recognized as the 23rd Best Nine Hold Course in the World by Golf Magazine.
+In 2020, it was recognized as the 23rd Best Nine Hole Course in the World by Golf Magazine.